enkidevs/curriculum/web/html/web-page-structure/doctype.md

 What is required on the first line of every HTML5 document?

-???

 * The doctype
 * Link to the CSS document
 * Opening `<html>` element
 * Opening `<head>` element
-* Page title
-* The doc's charset